 It’s been more than 80 years since the end of Prohibition, and Oregon has blossomed into a leader of craft beer, full-bodied wines and well-aged spirits.
 Oregon’s distilleries—and Tualatin Valley distilleries in particular—are earning well-deserved accolades and are introducing handcrafted spirits to a new generation.

 We don’t just make gin, vodka, whiskey and brandy, we excel in it.

 In addition to making great spirits, our distilleries are finding new flavor profiles, such as fruit-flavored vodkas.
-Combining two of our favorite tastes—chocolate and spirits—Indio Spirits paired up with local chocolatier, Moonstruck Chocolate Company to create a Marionberry vodka truffle.
+Combining two of our favorite tastes—chocolate and spirits—Rose City Distilling (formerly Indio Spirits) paired up with local chocolatier, Moonstruck Chocolate Company to create a Marionberry vodka truffle.

 Visit a tasting room or plan a distillery tour through the Tualatin Valley.
 Cheers!